LazyAttention: Efficient Retrieval-Augmented Generation with Deferred Positional Encoding

 - Addresses limitations of conventional KV caching in long-context applications.

-From source RSS / original summaryarXiv:2606.
-04302v1 Announce Type: new Abstract: Key-value (KV) caching accelerates inference of large language models (LLMs) by reusing past computations for generated tokens.
-Its importance becomes even greater in long-context applications such as retrieval-augmented generation (RAG) and in-context learning (ICL).
+From the original publisher, up to about 700 charactersarXiv:2606.
+04302v1 Announce Type: new Abstract: Key-value (KV) caching accelerates inference of (LLMs) by reusing past computations for generated tokens.
+Its importance becomes even greater in long-context applications such as (RAG) and in-context learning (ICL).
 However, conventional KV caching embeds positional information directly into the cache, limiting its reusability.

 Want this in your inbox every morning?